Portugal police boss suspended for saucy X-mas email

 Coimbra's town hall employs around 1,500 people.

-Moments later, Euclides messaged his work colleagues again, apologising and warning that "there was an error in the attachment" but it was too late.
+Moments later, Euclides messaged his work colleagues again, apologizing and warning that "there was an error in the attachment" but it was too late.

 "After receiving a message containing content inconsistent with the prestige of this town hall in the municipal email box, an address to which all municipal employees have access to, the mayor has decided to initiate disciplinary proceedings," the Coimbra municipality wrote in a statement.